rstudio/rstudio-docker-products/package-manager/README.md

 #### Configuration

-The configuration of RStudio Package Manager is made on the `/etc/rstudio-pm/rstudio-pm.gcfg` file, mount this file as volume with an external file on the host machine to change the configuration and restart the container for changes to take effect.
+RStudio Package Manager is configured via the`/etc/rstudio-pm/rstudio-pm.gcfg` file.
+You should mount this file as a volume from the host machine.
+Changes will take effect when the container is restarted.

-Be sure the config file has this fields:
+Be sure the config file has these fields:

 - `Server.DataDir` set to `/data/`
 - `HTTP.Listen`